 Part of this thrust is to create an environment of openness and experimentation.
 Creativity leads to mistakes and failure; I encourage students to investigate ideas and materials through trial and error.
 I provide them with the groundwork and encourage them to ask questions for themselves.
 The goal is to advance intellectual thought and technical skill; to develop and maintain a personal sense of responsibility to one’s education.

 My teaching emphasizes artistic engagement, asking students to look beyond and into the community and the world at large for inspiration.
-I promote collaboration both within and outside of the program and the institution.
+I promote collaboration both within and outside of the classroom, program, and the institution.
 I seek to facilitate opportunities for students to work with visiting artists, host workshops, attend conferences, take field trips, and participate in community events.
 I want students to pursue experiences that are not necessarily taught but discovered; to work with a range of people and peers that engages them in an exploration of art as a lifestyle.

-Finally, I teach by leading an example of a continued record of exhibitions, teaching workshops, and professional development.
+Finally, I teach by leading an example of a continued record of exhibitions, teaching workshops, and professional activity.
 I promote a practice of creative investigation, life-long learning, and productivity.
 I want students to see, in me, that living and making, as artists and designers, are reciprocal and that the “work” is not merely objects or items of an occupation, but a lifestyle.